Vocal Ensemble Auditions

 University Singers and Treble Choir are not auditioned, so interested singers can just sign up.

-Concert Choir and Opera Workshop require an audition.
+Concert Choir, Chamber Singers, and Opera Workshop require an audition.

-Concert Choir, Opera Workshop, and Voice Lesson Auditions
+Concert Choir, Chamber Singers, Opera Workshop, and Voice Lesson Auditions

-The same audition can determine your eligibility for voice lessons, Concert Choir, and Opera Workshop.
+The same audition can determine your eligibility for voice lessons, Concert Choir, Chamber Choir, and Opera Workshop.
+No matter your audition, you will be placed in an ensemble.

 Information about Auditions: